Dictyochloropsis

 Dictyochloropsis is a genus of unicellular green alga of the phylum Chlorophyta.
 This genus consists of free-living algae which have a reticulate (net-like) chloroplast that varies slightly in morphology between species, and that when mature always lacks a pyrenoid.
 Dictyochloropsis is asexual and reproduces using autospores.

 Previously, many species of the morphologically similar genus Symbiochloris were incorrectly classified to this taxon.
 These species were recently reclassified on the basis of molecular DNA analyses.

 Dictyochloropsis is found in terrestrial environments all over the world, but can live and grow in freshwater environments as well.
 Recently, there has been promising research towards growing Dictyocloropsis in culture for the production of biofuels.

 Etymology

-The name of Dictyochloropsis comes from the Greek language.
-The prefix “dictyo” is derived from the Greek word “δίκτυο” or “díktyo” meaning “network”, which is in reference to the net-like chloroplast present in this genus.
+The name of Dictyochloropsis comes from the Greek language, and references the similar algal genus Dictyochloris.
+The suffix “-opsis” comes from “ὄψις” or “opsis”, roughly translating to “appearance,” “sight” or “view”.
+Therefore, “Dictyochloropsis” when translated from its Greek roots means “Dictyochloris-like”.
+In turn, the prefix “dictyo” is derived from the Greek word “δίκτυο” or “díktyo” meaning “network”, which is in reference to the net-like chloroplast present in this genus and Dictyochloropsis.
 The medial “-chloro-” is from “χλωρός” or “chloros” meaning “the colour green” because of the green pigment, chlorophyll, which colours the algae.
-The suffix “-opsis” comes from “ὄψις” or “opsis”, roughly translating to “appearance,” “sight” or “view”.
-Thus, “Dictyochloropsis” when translated from its Greek roots means “network of green appearance,” an accurate description of the green algae characterized by its reticulate green chloroplast.